Daylily-Informatics/zebra_day/README.md

 # Send Zebra Label Print Requests In From Outside Your Private Network
+> !!
+THE EXAMPLES BELOW WORK, BUT ARE NOT INTENDED FOR OPERATIONAL USE UNTIL SESSION AUTHENTICATION IS BUILT OUT !!
+> !!!! currently, routine use should be limited to running this service in a protected network environment !!!!
+> ...... and feel free to fork and add more robust auth.

 ## Brute Force, Expose Server Publicly ( entirely, or just select ports )
 * The opportunities to mess this up are many.
 There are convenient, and much much safer ways to access your new service.
 See below.
 If you do decide to take this route, please talk to a networking & security expert at some point.